saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_class.md

 ca_date(mybirt)
 ```

-The class creates a new local namespace and stores all its attributes which may be data or functions.
+A class creates a new local namespace and stores all its attributes, which can include both data and functions.

 ```python
 print(dateg.__doc__)
 ```

 ## initialize
-Sometime is better to initialize the variables in the begining, it can be done using `__init__`
+Sometimes it's better to initialize variables at the beginning, which can be done using the `__init__` method.

 ```python
 class dateg(object):
     """Define class"""